kate-dao/sink_or_survive/README.md

 ### 5. Submission:
 The best-performing model’s predictions were formatted according to Kaggle’s submission requirements and saved for evaluation on the Titanic competition leaderboard.

+## Conclusion
+After building and evaluating three machine learning models—Linear Regression, K-Nearest Neighbors (KNN), and Decision Tree—to predict survival outcomes on the Titanic dataset, KNN demonstrated the highest predictive performance.
+Through careful preprocessing, feature scaling, and model tuning, KNN consistently outperformed the other models in validation accuracy.
+This outcome highlights the effectiveness of distance-based algorithms for structured datasets where feature scaling and local data patterns play a significant role.
+The project reinforced the importance of model selection, hyperparameter tuning, and evaluation in building accurate and reliable predictive models.